catseye/Lariat/README.md

 Names
 -----

 In any explication of name binding we must deal with names.
-In Lariat 0.1, names were left almost entirely undefined; the only operation they were required to support was comparison of two names for equality.
-While this extreme level of abstraction might be attractive from a theoretical perspective, it introduced complications and awkwardness for any potential practical application of the ADT.

-In Lariat 0.2 and beyond, names are treated as abstract objects much like terms, and we specify that names must support the following two operations:
+As of 0.3, Lariat requires only two properties of names.

+Firstly, it must be possible to compare two names for equality.
+This facility is exposed to the user of the ADT through the `equal` operation:

 ### `equal(n: name, m: name): boolean`

 Given a name _n_ and a name _m_, return true if they are identical names, otherwise return false.

-### `fresh(ns: set of name): name`

-Given a set of names _ns_, return a name which does not occur in _ns_.
+Secondly, given a set of names, it must be possible to generate a new name that is not equal to any of the names in the set (a so-called "fresh" name).
-We say this returned name is "fresh for _ns_".

-The means by which the fresh name is generated is abstracted away; we only care about the guarantee that it is not a member of _ns_.
-For discussion on implementation, see [Appendix A](#appendix-a).

-The operation should be deterministic in the sense that, given the same set of names, it always returns the same fresh name.

-> **Note**: It is not required that the `fresh` operation be
-> exposed to the user; it is, rather, a structural requirement
-> of a correct implementation of `destruct`, below.
+This facility is not directly exposed as an operation, but is required to properly implement the `destruct` operation.
+Obtaining a fresh name could be as simple as modelling names as natural numbers, taking the maximum of a set of names (natural numbers) and adding 1 to it.

-> **Note**: Beyond these two operations, it would be expected that a practical
+> **Note**: Beyond these two operations, it would be reasonable for a practical
-> implementation of Lariat would provide other operations such as constructing
+> implementation of Lariat to provide other operations such as constructing
 > a new name from a textual representation, rendering a given name to
 > a canonical textual representation, and so forth.
 From the perspective
 > of Lariat itself these are ancillary operations, and as such will not be